 There are a number of ways to support and retain female and minority coders, starting with simply calling out their accomplishments and good ideas.
 Nonprofits that encourage professional networking, like Women Who Code, can certainly help women find their tribe in the industry.
 Still, in the end, it will be up to tech companies themselves to enact policies to retain female talent.

 Related: 30 Ways to Be an Ally for Women at Your Tech Company

 The Reality of the Diversity Gap

 The tech industry is booming, which, in theory, should mean more demand for programming labor.
 But with barriers to intercontinental communication quickly vanishing, more and more programming and web-design jobs based in the U.S. are being outsourced to lower-paid workers in other countries.

 In fact, computer programming jobs are projected to decrease by 9% over the next eight years in the U.S., even as the computer technology industry is expected to grow by 11%.

 Whether computer programming serves to be an equalizer or perpetuator of inequality in the U.S. may depend on how fast minority groups can participate and get a “piece of the pie,” so to speak, before the available opportunities shrink.

-The good news is that people are certainly ever more aware that the diversity gap in tech is a real problem.
+People are more aware than ever that the diversity gap in tech (and beyond) is a real problem.
 Ultimately, the U.S. education system will adapt, nonprofits will grow, and more female and minority students will find — and stay in — careers in computing-related tasks.